KamalNimmagadda1/Web-Crawler/README.md

-2. the files it successfully downloads, a four column spreadsheet, column 1 containing the URLs successfully downloaded, column 2 containing the size of the downloaded file (in Bytes, or you can choose your own preferred unit (bytes,kb,mb)), column 3 containing the
-# of outlinks found, and column 4 containing the resulting content-type; name the file
-visit_NewsSite.csv; clearly the number of rows will be less than the number of rows in fetch_NewsSite.csv
+2. the files it successfully downloads, a four column spreadsheet, column 1 containing the URLs successfully downloaded, column 2 containing the size of the downloaded file (in Bytes, or you can choose your own preferred unit (bytes,kb,mb)), column 3 containing the number of outlinks found, and column 4 containing the resulting content-type; name the file visit_NewsSite.csv; clearly the number of rows will be less than the number of rows in fetch_NewsSite.csv
 3. all of the URLs (including repeats) that were discovered and processed in some way; a two